Drug Overdose Treatment at Home

 • Coma

 Do not leave the individual unattended; instead, take the necessary steps to obtain essential treatment.
 For intentional overdoses, the individual will require psychiatric intervention.
-In an opioid overdose, a first responder carries a drug called naloxone, which, if given quickly, can revive the person.
+When someone overdoses on opioids, first responders have a drug called naloxone.
+Quick administration can revive the person.

 Drug Overdose Treatment at Home

-Family members can provide important information to the private nursing team, such as if there is a history of addiction or chemical dependence, what prescription drugs the individual is on, and the person’s doctor’s contact information.
+Family members can share crucial information with the private nursing team.
+This includes any history of addiction or chemical dependence, the person’s current prescription medications, and their doctor’s contact information.

 An assessment will determine the extent of potential poisoning.
 Lab tests will show how the substance affects organs, often alongside a drug screening.
 Drug overdose treatment may involve: